-Introduction: Nature of Insurance contract, various kinds of insurance, Proposal Policy, Parties consideration, need for utmost good faith, insurable interest, Indemnity, Insurance Policy, law of contract and law of torts-future of insurance need, importance and place of insurance.
-Constitutional perspective - the Entries 24,25,29, 30,47 of List I Union List: 23, 24 of List m, General Principles of Law of insurance: Definition, Nature and history, The risk commencement, attachment and duration, Assignment alteration.
-Settlement of claim and subrogation, Effect of war upon policies, Indian Insurance Act 1938 and the Insurance Regulatory Authority Act2000.
+Introduction: Nature of Insurance contract, various Kinds of insurance, Proposal, policy, Parties consideration, need for utmost good faith, insurable interest, Indemnity, Insurance Policy, law of contract and law of torts-future of insurance need, importance and place of insurance.
+Constitutional perspective - the Entries 24, 25, 29, 30, 47 of List I Union List: 23, 24 of List III, General Principles of Law of insurance: Definition, Nature and history, The risk commencement, attachment and duration, Assignment alteration.
+Settlement of claim and subrogation, Effect of war upon policies, Indian Insurance Act 1938 and the Insurance Regulatory Authority Act 2000.